braze-inc/braze-docs/_docs/_api/endpoints/user_data/external_id_migration/post_external_ids_remove.md

 For security purposes, this feature is disabled by default.
 To enable this feature, please reach out to your Success Manager.
 {% endalert %}

-Use this endpoint to remove your users' old deprecated `external id`s.
+Use this endpoint to remove your users' old deprecated external IDs.
 This endpoint completely removes the deprecated ID and cannot be undone.

 You can send up to 50 external IDss per request.